 Beads of Fun

-You can slide or click the pieces together and unlike Hama beads, which you build on a peg board, they don't fall apart when knocked.
+You can slide or click the pieces together and unlike Hama / Perler beads, which you build on a peg board, they don't fall apart when knocked.
 If you make a mistake, you simply slide out your brick and slide in the right one.

 As a mum, with kids that LOVE making pictures with little beads, I can't tell you what a joy Simbrix is.
 My kids enjoy building with the Simbrix beads, without the frustration of someone else (because it is always someone else's fault) messing up the picture.